MaramHoraiz/plotter-application/README.md

 # Getting Started with Plotter App

 ### Libraries
-This react project was created by
+This react project was created using:
 - Material UI.
 - react-beautiful-dnd.
 - chart.js.
 - fetch webAPI

 ### Handled Features
-- Fetch Data of "dimension and measure" and create Dragabble list.
+- Fetches the data of "dimension and measure" and creates a Dragabble list.
-- create two droppable boxes "dimension and measure".
+- Creates two droppable boxes "dimension and measure".
-- each data type should be able to drop to its dropbox.
+- Each data type should be able to be dropped into its dropbox.
-- dropbox can allow only one item or multiple (bonus).
+- in dropbox one or multiple items are allowed (bonus).
-- you can clear all or clear one of the items.
+- You can clear one more more items.
 - a line-chart created based on user selection on drop boxes, Where the X-Axis represents the dimension datavalues and the Y-Axis represents the measure data values corresponding to the dimension values.
-- line-chart support multiple Y-Axis "measure" at the same time (bonus).
+- The line-chart supports multiple Y-Axis "measure" at the same time (bonus).
-- Label on each axis, showing the current measure/dimension
+- The label on each axis, shows the current measure/dimension.
-- X-Axis, Y-Axis showing ticks with labels representing the current dimension values
+- X-Axis, Y-Axis are showing ticks with labels representing the current dimension values.
-- When hover on the data-points, show a tooltip for the values at that point (bonus).
+- When the data-points are hovered, a tooltip for the values at that point is showen (bonus).

 ### Wireframe
 architecture component for plotter app